liferay/liferay-docs/develop/tutorials/articles/150-assets/02-entering-and-displaying-tags-and-categories.markdown

     </aui:fieldset-group>

-These category and tag `aui:input` tags generate form controls that let users browse/select a categories for the entity, browse/select tags, and/or create new tags to associate with the entity.
+These category and tag `aui:input` tags generate form controls that let users browse/select categories for the entity, browse/select tags, and/or create new tags to associate with the entity.

 The `liferay-ui:asset-categories-error` and `liferay-ui:asset-tags-error` tags